Kritshekhar/CSE330-OS/README.md

   - **Input Argument**
     - "N" - How many number of child process you want to spawn.
   - The script will create a dummy user account "test_cse330" and spawn N number of child processes for the user.
-  - Take a Note of the UID assigned to the user - "test_cse330"
+  - Take a Note of the UID assigned to the user - "test_cse330".
+In this example UID of the test_cse330 is 1005.

 ```
 cse330@cse330:~/CSE330-OS$ ./start_process_gen.sh 10